NCERT Solutions Class 9 Science Chapter 1 – Free PDF Download

-5) The mass per unit volume of the substance is called density. (density=mass/volume).
-Arrange the following in the order of increasing density: air, exhaust from chimney, honey, water, chalk, cotton and iron.
+1. The mass per unit volume of a substance is called density. (density=mass/volume).
+Arrange the following in the order of increasing density – air, exhaust from the chimneys, honey, water, chalk, cotton and iron.

-(1)Difference in the characteristics of three states of matter.
+(a) The difference in the characteristics of the three states of matter.

 |Shape||Fixed shape||No Fixed shape||No Fixed shape|

 |Intermolecular force||Maximum||Less than solids||Very less|

 |Intermolecular space||Very less||More than solids||maximum|

 |Rigidity/Fluidity||Rigid/cannot flow||Can flow/not rigid||Can flow/not rigid|